czyzby/noise4j/README.md

 I really did not want to enforce any kind of map&tile system that you would have to modify, extend or even copy to your own implementation.
 The generators work on a simple 1D float array with a lightweight wrapper, that basically allows to use it as a 2D array.
 Result number ranges are never enforced - you can generate map with `[0,1]` values range (like in the examples), as well as `[0,1000]` - whatever suits you bests. `Grid` class also comes with some common math operations, so you can manually modify the values if you feel the need to.

-More generators might be on their way.
-Making of a room/dungeon generator is somewhere on the TODO list.

 ## Dependency
 Gradle dependency:
 ```